-No more than 75% of a diploma program's total required credit hours to graduate, and no more than 50% of a degree program's total required credit hours to graduate, may be fulfilled with transfer credits, unless the transfer of credit is from one Remington College campus to another, in which case more than 75% (for diploma programs) and 50% (for degree programs) may be transferred.
+No more than 50% of a degree program's total required credit hours to graduate may be fulfilled with transfer credits, unless the transfer of credit is from one Remington College campus to another, in which case more than 50% may be transferred.
 Certain state regulations may restrict the number of credit hours that may be transferred into certain programs.